peter88213/novelibre/docs/help/section_menu.md

 - Outcome
 - Sequential section number
 - Words total
-- Rating 1
-- Rating 2
-- Rating 3
-- Rating 4
 - Word count
-- Letter count
-- Status
 - Characters
 - Locations
 - Items

 Only "normal" sections get a row in the section list.
-Sections of the "Unused", "Notes", or "ToDo" type are omitted.
+Sections of the "Unused" type are omitted.

-Sections beginning with `<HTML>` or `<TEX>` are omitted.

-File name suffix is `_sectionlist`.
+File name suffix is `_sectionlist_tmp`.

 ---